 Graduation Services Coordinator

-This position is under the general direction of the Registrar within the Enrollment Management division.
-This position plays an integral role in the retention and graduation of students through collaboration with academic departments and academic and career advising.
+This position is under the general direction of the Registrar and plays an integral role in the retention and graduation of students through collaboration with academic departments and academic and career advising.
 Collaborates, communicates with, and supports students, faculty, and staff in the development, implementation, and maintenance of student and curricular records as it relates to degree requirements data and systems.

 Essential Job Functions

 - Serves as an expert in the creation and maintenance of student records and curricular and degree requirement data within the student information system and other related systems.

 - Implements, interprets, and enforces instructional, professional and legal standards and regulations related to student, curricular, and academic records.

 - Collaborates with academic deans, faculty, advisors, and staff to resolve curricular, student record, and degree audit problems.
 Audits and corrects data to ensure accuracy and completeness.

 - Provides functional support and evaluation of student information, curricular management, and degree audit systems to identify opportunities for business process improvements and makes recommendations to adapt processes and systems to achieve greater efficiency.

 - Participates in systems testing, and develops and maintains documentation on business processes.